FlipFloop/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 this.rotation = this.vspeed;
 ```

-Though it will result into a too strong rotation.
+Though it will result in a too strong rotation.
 Adding a multiplier will make it look better:

 ```js
 this.rotation = this.vspeed * 0.3;